 Sites wishing to link to the DND/CAF website do not need to request permission to do so.
 We do, however, ask that you follow these linking practices:

-Any questions relating to the commercial or non-commercial use of the copyright protected works managed by DND should be directed to: IntellectualProperty-Proprieteintellectuelle@forces.gc.ca
+Any questions relating to the commercial or public non-commercial use of the copyright protected works managed by DND should be directed to: IntellectualProperty-Proprieteintellectuelle@forces.gc.ca

 Certain official symbols of the Government of Canada, including the Canada Wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without prior written authorization.